Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: The magnetized solar wind and the Parker spiral

 \section{The magnetized solar wind and the Parker spiral}

-Before we can discuss the interplay of the solar wind with objects throughout the heliosphere, we need to introduce two properties of the solar wind itself: the geometry of the magnetic field that it carries, and the consequence of wind gusts running at different velocities.
+Before we can discuss the interplay of the \indexit{solar!wind!Parker spiral}solar wind with objects throughout \indexit{Parker!spiral}the heliosphere, we need to introduce two properties of the solar wind itself: the geometry of the magnetic field that it carries, and the consequence of wind gusts running at different velocities.
 First, the magnetic field:

-[H-1:9.2] ''Let us briefly consider [a steady-state] outflow of ionized, magnetized gas from a {\em rotating} star with [a magnetic field that scales with distance from the star like a monopole, which is to say with a radially-flowing wind that stretches the field out from its effective base that lies, say, a few stellar radii above its actual surface \regfootnote{This base is what is meant by the term 'source surface' introduced in Activity~\ref{act:sourcesurface}; within that surface, the field is approximated as corotating rigidly with the star.})] The salient aspects of such a flow are found even when only considering the equatorial plane and restricting attention to solutions where all variables are functions of $r$ only.
+\ors[1:9.2] ''Let us briefly consider [a steady-state] outflow of ionized, magnetized gas from a {\em rotating} star with [a magnetic field that scales with distance from the star like a monopole, which is to say with a radially-flowing wind that stretches the field out from its effective base that lies, say, a few stellar radii above its actual surface \regfootnote{This base is what is meant by the term 'source surface' introduced in Activity~\ref{act:sourcesurface}; within that surface, the field is approximated as corotating rigidly with the star.})] The salient aspects of such a flow are found even when only considering the equatorial plane and restricting attention to solutions where all variables are functions of $r$ only.
 We make use of spherical coordinates $r$, $\phi$, $\theta$.

 We find that the equation of mass conservation (for plasma mass density $\rho$ moving at velocity ${\bf v}$ and carrying a field ${\bf B}$) then can be written

 while the $\phi$ component of the momentum equation is given by